 The study plan or schedule is a must before beginning the preparation for the CS exams.
-It guides you in the right path and helps you maintain your focus on the preparation.
-The study plan suggested in this article might not suit all candidates, taking into consideration the varying calibre and time available for the preparation.
+It guides you on the right path and helps you maintain your focus on the preparation.
+The study plan suggested in this article might not suit all candidates, taking into consideration the varying caliber and time available for the preparation.
 But given the benefits of modern technology and thereby access to the abundant online resources, this shouldn’t be a worrying problem.
 Now, let us get into a plan based on the requirements for every subject and then integrate them into a consolidated plan.

 The following points give an idea for designing a study plan and going about the preparation.

 - Your study plan must include a few hours of self-study, i.e., reading the syllabus books provided by ICSI, few hours for watching online video lectures or attending classroom coaching, every day.

 - Rather than trying to complete the syllabus of one whole paper and then moving on to the other, it is advised by experts that you incorporate more than 1 subject per day, at least 2.
 This also ensures that you don’t lose interest.

 - If you are a full-time aspirant, allocate your most productive hours for reading the books, as it would be the best time to utilize your quick-grasping ability.